awsdocs/aws-systems-manager-user-guide/doc_source/running-automations-map-targets.md

     --target-maps file:///home/TestUser/workspace/runinstances/AMI_instance_types.json
 ```

-## Targeting all instances<a name="target-all-instances"></a>
+## Targeting all managed Amazon EC2 instances<a name="target-all-instances"></a>

-You can run an automation on all managed instances in the current AWS account and AWS Region by choosing **All instances** in the **Targets** list\.
+You can run an automation on all managed Amazon EC2 instances in the current AWS account and AWS Region by choosing **All instances** in the **Targets** list\.
 For example, if you want to restart all managed instances your AWS account and the current AWS Region, you can choose the `AWS-RestartEC2Instance` runbook and then choose **All instances** from the **Targets** list\.

-![\[Targeting all instances for a runbook\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/automation-rate-control-target-all-instances.png)
+![\[Targeting all managed Amazon EC2 instances for a runbook\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/automation-rate-control-target-all-instances.png)

 After you choose **All instances**, Systems Manager populates the **Instance** field with an asterisk \(\*\) and makes the field unavailable for changes \(the field is grayed out\)\.
 Systems Manager also makes the **InstanceId** field in the **Input parameters** field unavailable for changes\.
 Making these fields unavailable for changes is expected behavior if you choose to target all instances\.